LYL1015/DIRFL/README.md

 ## Datasets
 Training dataset, testing dataset are available at [Data](https://github.com/manman1995/Awaresome-pansharpening).

-### Configuration
+## Configuration

-The configuration options are stored in the `option.yaml` file.
+The configuration options are stored in the `option.yaml` file and `test.py`.
 Here is an explanation of each of the options:

 #### algorithm